Mufasa98/SAT/README.md

 ## Visualizations
 A githubpage (https://mufasa98.github.io/Project-3/) was initialized to showcase an overall summary of the study.
-Utilizing HTML, (minor) CSS, and javascript's D3 library a json consisting of the compiled dataset was parsed, creating a dynamic webpage that changes as the user selects a university from the dropdown menu.
+Utilizing HTML, (minor) CSS, and JavaScript's D3 library a json consisting of the compiled dataset was parsed, creating a dynamic webpage that changes as the user selects a university from the dropdown menu.

+The following image is a snippet of the JavaScript code.
+In this particular snippet the d3 library is used to select the html sample-metadata tag to update the data on the webpage when a new university is chosen by the user as well as the code to build the plotly gauge.

 ![image](https://github.com/Mufasa98/Project-3/blob/isy/images/js.png?raw=true)